vitessio/website/content/en/docs/14.0/reference/features/schema-management.md

 * `ALTER` statements are only allowed if the table on the shard's primary tablet has 100,000 rows or less.
 * For all other statements, the table on the shard's primary tablet must have 2 million rows or less.

-If a schema change gets rejected because it affects too many rows, you can specify the flag `-allow_long_unavailability` to tell `ApplySchema` to skip this check.
+If a schema change gets rejected because it affects too many rows, you can specify the flag `--allow_long_unavailability` to tell `ApplySchema` to skip this check.
 However, we do not recommend this.
 Instead, you should apply large schema changes by using an external tool such as `gh-ost` or `pt-online-schema-change`.

 ### ApplyVSchema